Table of Contents

 The Myth was designed with hunting in mind as they have provided two color filters along with this spotlight.
 Depending on the species of animal you are hunting, you can opt for the red or green filter.

-The light has both a flexible pull trigger controls, as well as an always-on button.
-The light has a very durable exterior, and it is designed to be waterproof as well.
-So you can safely use this spotlight in wet and muddy conditions.
+This spotlight has both a flexible pull trigger controls, as well as an always-on button.
+The It has a very durable exterior, and it is designed to be waterproof as well.
+So you can safely use this spotlight even you are hunting in wet and muddy conditions.

 Browning High Noon 4C Hunting Spotlight